codeonlyjs/website/content/guide/templateTransitions.md

 ## Key Triggered Transitions

-The other way a transition can be triggered is by setting a `key` property on an element:
+Another way to trigger transitions is by setting a `key` property on an element:

 ```js